chinmayarvind23/disagreement-aware-RAG/README.md

 -   **Data scale**: small corpus + small eval set → the ROC-AUC can be noisy.
 The **policy curve** (coverage vs. hallucination) is the key artifact.

 -   **Proxy labels**: the head is trained against **LLM-based proxies** (self-consistency, entailment, overlap), not human-annotator disagreement labels.
-That's intentional for a laptop-scale demo; it trades some calibration for speed.
+That was done due to a lack of human disagreement data to do a Q&A on.
+The **head** is trained on a few samples of synthetic data, so it may not generalize to all domains.

 -   **Calibration**: if you want stable probabilities without hand-tuning τ, add isotonic calibration on `data/test_preds.npz` or auto-pick τ from `coverage_curve.tsv` to hit a target risk (both are a few lines).